cidrblock/pylint-ruff-sync/README.md

 This makes it easy to quickly understand what each rule does and access detailed documentation.

-### 5. Offline Caching
+### 5. Offline Fallback

-To ensure reliable operation in environments without internet access (like precommit.ci), the tool implements a robust caching system:
+To ensure reliable operation in environments where GitHub CLI is unavailable or fails (like precommit.ci), the tool implements a robust fallback system:

 #### Cache Structure